Frequently Asked Questions about Delhi

 Is Delhi safe?

-Expats should exercise necessary safety precautions in Delhi, as they would in any other major city.
+Expats should exercise necessary safety precautions in Delhi, just as they would in any other major city.
 The biggest hazard of living in Delhi is the minor health-related problems that come with eating the food; a case of traveller's diarrhoea or 'Delhi Belly' is common.
 Go to private hospitals for health problems.
-Delhi is fine to walk around in during the day but avoid walking alone at night, as you would in any big city.
-Look out for petty crime like pick-pocketing.
+Delhi is fine to walk around in during the day but avoid walking alone at night, as one would in any big city.
+Also keep an eye out for petty crime like pick-pocketing to reduce the chance of becoming a victim.

 Are the standards of education good in Delhi?
 What options are there for expat children?

 There is lots of choice when it comes to education in Delhi.
-While public schools in the city are not a viable option for most expats, the city has a wealth of private schools and international schools, where the language of instruction is English.
-While there is a lot of choice, expats need to act fast to secure places at these schools.
+While public schools in the city are not a viable option for most expats, the city has a wealth of English-language private schools and international schools.
+While there is a lot of choice, many of these schools are over-subscribed and expats will need to act fast to secure a place.